 Alternative raw materials

 By-products or selected wastes that can be reused, instead of other raw materials, in production processes.
-This can be either substituting raw materials (with adequate chemistry) or fuel taking advantage of the cement process (high temperature, high retention time, absorption of ashes in cement).
+This can be either substituting raw materials (with adequate chemical composition) or fuel taking advantage of the cement process (high temperature, high retention time, absorption of ashes in cement).

 BAT - Best Available Techniques

-Best available techniques, i.e. the technical and / or organizational measures considered for industrial operations.
-For cement, they are defined in the BREF document prepared for the European cement sector by the IPTS Institute of Seville in March 2000 and regularly updated.
+Best available techniques, i.e. the technical and / or organizational measures considered for industrial operations for the pollution prevention and control.
+For the production of cement, they are defined in the BREF document produced by the European Integrated Pollution Prevention and Control Bureau (EIPPCB) at the European Commission’s Joint Research Centre – Institute for Prospective Technological Studies (IPTS), regularly updated.

 Variety of living formulas, species, organisms in an environment, result of the evolutionary process, guarantee of stability and index of the ecological value of an environment.